Bobby Tonelli: Radio

 Apart from his acting career Tonelli has also been a radio DJ for Mediacorp Radio for the past four years.
 He co-hosted Class 95 Cartunes with Jean Danker from 2010 to 2012, Rude Awakening on 987FM with Rosalyn Lee (Rozz) 2012–2014, and finally returned to Class 95 as the host of Class 95 Nights with Bobby Tonelli.

 In early 2015, after four years on radio, Tonelli left to focus on personal business ventures, acting in television and film, and emcee work.

 2018−present

-The host of Celebrity Car Wars, an hour-long action reality series, consisting of 8 week road of automotive discovery.
+He is the host of Celebrity Car Wars, an hour-long action reality series, consisting of 8 week road of automotive discovery.